 - Online/Mobile Banking

 Take the time to set up and start using online and mobile banking.
-It’s an easy way to monitor your accounts, track your spending and pay your bills.
+It’s an easy way to monitor your accounts, transfer money and pay your bills.

 By getting these basics dealt with ahead of time, you’ll start the school year in control of your finances.
 Then you’ll be able to relax and focus on getting the most out of your school experience.